Table of Contents

 async thisIsAnExampleLambdaInvokeFunction(req) {

-const response = JSON.parse(
+const response = JSON.parse((Await Lambda.Invoke({

-FunctionName: process.env.NAME_OF_YOUR_LAMBDA_FUNCTION,
+FunctionName: Process.Env.NAME_OF_YOUR_LAMBDA_FUNCTION,

-Payload: JSON.stringify({
+Payload: JSON.Stringify({

 }),